Table of Contents Show

-To help you decide between condo vs. townhouse, we take a close look at both property types.
-If it’s evident in your mind what you’re looking for in a property, then it should look pretty obvious which one is the right fit for you.
+To help you decide between condo vs. townhouse, we closely look at both property types.
+If it’s evident in your mind what you’re looking for in a property, it should look pretty obvious which one is the right fit for you.

 What is a Condo?What is a Condo?

-Similar to a townhouse, but unlike a co-op, a condo is a real property that you own.
+Like a townhouse, but unlike a co-op, a condo is a real property you own.
 You get your deed and tax bill that you’ll own free and clear.
+You’ll also pay common charges to cover the building’s management fees and operating costs.
 You are still bound by some house rules and restrictions from the condo board.
 But at nothing like the level you would experience in a co-op apartment.
-You’ll also pay common charges to cover the building’s management fees and operating costs.

 What is a Townhouse?What is a Townhouse?

-With a townhouse, you get to purchase a real property that you fully own, but there will be no condo board telling you what to do or restricting your options to do renovations.
-No condo board also means the sales process is a lot faster and smoother.
+You get to purchase a real property that you fully own with a townhouse, but there will be no condo board telling you what to do or restricting your options to do renovations.
+No condo board also means the sales process is faster and smoother.
 As such, you can expect to close a lot quicker.
 Also, buying a townhouse means owning an actual house rather than an apartment.
-They typically come with two or more floors and often include a backyard, deck, terrace, and are usually located on quiet tree-lined streets.
+They typically come with two or more floors, often include a backyard, deck, or terrace, and are usually on quiet, tree-lined streets.